Vincent Scully

 Now at the bar, Vincent has been involved in a number of contempt cases, including where he:

-• drafted submissions on specialist technical points arising in a civil contempt appeal to the Court of Appeal of Singapore (the court of final appeal in that jurisdiction) in the case of VDZ v VEA [2020] SGCA 75.
+- drafted submissions on specialist technical points arising in a civil contempt appeal to the Court of Appeal of Singapore in the case of VDZ v VEA [2020] SGCA 75.

-• acted for an alleged contemnor in the Chancery Division in civil contempt proceedings brought by Claridge’s Hotel against the maker of Claridge Candles, achieving the withdrawal of the allegations.
+- acted for an alleged contemnor in the Chancery Division in civil contempt proceedings brought by Claridge’s Hotel against the maker of Claridge Candles, achieving the discontinuance of the proceedings.

 At the Attorney General’s Office Vincent advised the Law Officers on the exercise of their powers to grant permission to apply for fresh inquests under section 12 of the Coroners Act 1988.
-From examining applications to assess whether previous inquests were flawed in that capacity, Vincent has developed a good working knowledge of inquest law, and is keen to develop his practice in this area.
+From examining applications to assess whether previous inquests were flawed in that capacity, Vincent has developed a good working knowledge of inquest law, and now advises individuals on whether they can challenge decisions at inquests as well as representing interested parties at inquests.

-Cases he was involved with include Application of HM Coroner for NW Wales [2017] EWHC 2557 (Admin) concerning unidentified remains found on a beach in Anglesey and Application of HM Coroner for Eastern area of Greater London [2017] EWHC 3201 (Admin) concerning the victims of serial killer Stephen Port.
+Cases he has been involved in include Application of HM Coroner for NW Wales [2017] EWHC 2557 (Admin) concerning unidentified remains found on a beach in Anglesey and Application of HM Coroner for Eastern area of Greater London [2017] EWHC 3201 (Admin) concerning the victims of serial killer Stephen Port.

-Millington & Sutherland Williams on the Proceeds of Crime (forthcoming)
+Millington & Sutherland Williams on the Proceeds of Crime (6th ed., 2023, Oxford University Press)

 Miller on Contempt of Court (4th ed., 2017, Miller and Perry (eds), Oxford University Press)